kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 We will continue with further improvements on top of it with follow-up KEPs.
 We are planning to introduce the concept of `Reservation` that will allow to treat distributed subset of resources as a single unit from scheduling perspective.
-With that, the proposed placement being a result of the scheduling decision of the `Workload` phase will become a `Reservation`.
+With that, the proposed placement being a result of the scheduling decision of the `PodGroup` phase will become a `Reservation`.
 This will become the coordination point and a mechanism for multiple schedulers to share the underlying infrastructure addressing the requirement (4).
 This will also be a critical building block for workload-level preemption and addressing requirement (6).
 Finally, this will allow to address the few remaining